Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 $ bii cpp:configure -G "Unix Makefiles"
 $ bii cpp:build
 $ ./bin/examples_boost-coroutine_main
-hello world!
+Hello, world!
 ```

-So I will develop and deploy my version of the Tiny Metaprogramming Library as a biicode block, [`manu343726/tiny`](https://www.biicode.com/manu343726/tiny), and all the examples provided in the blogposts will be use biicode for setup and building.
+So I will develop and deploy my version of the Tiny Metaprogramming Library as a biicode block, [`manu343726/tiny`](https://www.biicode.com/manu343726/tiny), with all the examples provided in the blogposts will be using biicode for setup and building.
+I have developed a metaprogramming library before, the [Turbo Metaprogramming Library](https://github.com/Manu343726/Turbo).
+Many of my examples and guidelines may resemble the design of Turbo.
+Others may not, being fixes to bad design decisions.

-The idea of this post series is that everybody following them has its own Tiny Metaprogramming Library version, in a way that everybody is implementing and trying the lessons learned.
+The idea of this post series is that everybody following them has its own Tiny Metaprogramming Library, in a way that each one is implementing and trying the lessons learned.
-Of course you can ask me whatever questions you like, posting comments on posts about specific questions, or checking my implementation on GitHub asking via issues.
+Of course you can ask me whatever questions you like, posting comments on posts about specific questions covered there, or questions about my reference implementation on github via the issues system.

 ### The blogposts

 Each week we will learn and implement a little but interesting high-level feature, like expression evaluation, currying, lifting, lambda expressions, etc; and that feature will be added to our Tiny Metaprogramming Library.
 Of course as the blogposts are released, the library will be growing each week, starting from basic concepts to complex features based on those we have learn and implemented before.

+As the series and the libraries evolve my criteria may change, depending on your feedback, but this is the main set of bullets I'm thinking for the posts:

+ - Templates, basic concepts (Just re-read [this](http://www.codeproject.com/Articles/826229/Template-Metaprogramming-with-Modern-Cplusplus-tem))
+ - Type parameters vs non-type parameters.
+Value boxing and template boxing (i.e. `std::integral_constant` and `tml::lazy`).
+ - Mastering the Haskell bastard: Values and expressions
+ - Improving expression evaluation.
+ - Lists
+ - Algorithms
+ - Iterators
+ - Lambda expressions
+ - Monads

 ## Are you ready?